paradime-io/social-media-data-modeling-challenge/README.md

 ### <sub> Section 03 </sub>
 ### **Predictors of Success: Which Song Attributes Do Well?**
-This last section leverages the song attributes from the combined spotify dataset to identify which song attributes are the strongest predictors of TikTok success based on the score we computed in the previous section.
+This last section leverages the song attributes from the combined Spotify dataset to identify which song attributes are the strongest predictors of TikTok success based on the score we computed in the previous section.
 Here are the attributes and definition per [Spotify API docs](https://developer.spotify.com/documentation/web-api/reference/get-audio-features):

 - **Valence** - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track